secretstartups/handbook/people-group/learning-and-development/index.html.md

 ### Developing Learning Objectives

-If you are developing training, add learning objectives to the beginning of the content to state a clear outcome of the training.
-A clear learning objective states what the learner will be able to do upon completion of a learning/training activity.
+If you are developing training, add learning objectives to the beginning of the content to state a clear training outcome.
+A clear learning objective describes what the learner will do upon completion of a learning/training activity.
 Good learning objectives are what you want team members to learn or achieve.

 **Steps to creating learning objectives:**
-1. Identify the level of knowledge necessary to achieve the objective of the training.
-Use [Bloom's Taxonomy](https://tips.uark.edu/using-blooms-taxonomy/) to assist with writing effective learning objectives.
+1. Identify the level of knowledge necessary to achieve the aim of the training.
+Use [Bloom's Taxonomy](https://tips.uark.edu/using-blooms-taxonomy/) to assist with writing practical learning objectives.
 2. Select an [action verb](https://www.bu.edu/cme/forms/RSS_forms/tips_for_writing_objectives.pdf).
 3. Create your very own objective
 4. Check your objective.
 Make sure it includes these four pieces: audience, behavior, condition, and degree of mastery
 5. Repeat these steps for each objective

 **Sample learning objectives:**
-- By the end of the session, team members will be able to accurately describe the steps take to address underperformance
+- By the end of the session, team members will be able to describe the steps taken to address underperformance
 - Team members will be able to apply the GROW coaching model framework to coaching sessions with members of their team
 - After learning about the high-performance team-building model, team members will be able to determine the steps needed to reach high performance.